johannv/pythonTestEasy/README.md

 ## Test

 ### Informations
-- Open the file "src/Code.py" in eclipse and only ask candidate to fill the functions with java code
+- Open the file "src/Code.py" in eclipse and ask candidate to fill in the functions with java code
-- No need explications, the exercices are explains in comment
+- All the exercices are explained in comments
-- No need interne for this test
+- No need internet for this test
-- No need to modificate the other classes
+- No need to modify the other classes

 ### Result